 In May, South Korea signed the Artemis Accords, which seek to send astronauts to the moon by 2024 and build a sustainable manned lunar base by 2028, reports Yonhap news agency.

-The ministry said it will receive additional support from NASA for the lunar orbiter mission, including navigation and communications technologies.
+The ministry said it would receive additional support from NASA for the lunar orbiter mission, including navigation and communications technologies.

 The lunar orbiter is scheduled to be completed by October this year and will undergo further testing before its launch in August next year on U.S. private aerospace firm Space Exploration Technologies Corp.’s rocket.